 10 Things to Keep in Your Car

-We talked about having an emergency kit with first aid gear in your trunk, but these are not easy to grab while on the road and often don’t have the medications you may need specifically, for instance.
+We discussed having an emergency kit with first aid gear in your trunk, but these are not easy to grab while on the road and often don’t have the medications you may need specifically.
 Instead, keep some travel packs of acetaminophen, ibuprofen, and motion sickness pills in your glove box.
 On top of this, an extra of any specific must-haves for the individual, including an emergency asthma inhaler, can be kept there.
-However, one point of caution is that it does not store insulin in the glove compartment or center console of your vehicle for any longer than the immediate trip you’re on; it is temperature-sensitive, and keeping it in vehicle days will render it useless.
+However, one point of caution is that it does not store insulin in your vehicle’s glove compartment or center console for any longer than the immediate trip you’re on; it is temperature-sensitive, and keeping it in vehicle days will render it useless.

 Running out of juice for your cell phone sucks – especially if you don’t have a way to recharge it.
 If you can, keep a backup of your phone charging cord in your vehicle to keep your phone full up.
-With infotainment in so many vehicles centered around Apple CarPlay or Android Auto, a dud phone can take away all of your connectivity.
+With infotainment in many vehicles centered around Apple CarPlay or Android Auto, a dud phone can remove all your connectivity.
 Never run out of juice, or be unable to charge your phone on the road.

 Driving can get boring, especially on long trips.
 Whether podcasts, CDs, or music streaming from your phone or in-dash head unit, having some preset sound is necessary.
-We say preset because the last thing you should be doing is messing with your phone, your podcast app, or anything else while you’re moving – keep your focus on the road ahead!
+We say preset because the last thing you should do is mess with your phone, podcast app, or anything else while you’re moving – keep your focus on the road ahead!

 Bottles of Water